TagStudioDev/TagStudio/docs/library/library_search.md

 <!-- prettier-ignore -->
 !!! example
-    Searching for "(Tag1 `OR` Tag2) `AND` Tag3" will return results any results that contain Tag3, plus one or the other (or both) of Tag1 and Tag2.
+    Searching for "(Tag1 `OR` Tag2) `AND` Tag3" will return any results that contain Tag3, plus one or the other (or both) of Tag1 and Tag2.

 ### Escaping Characters